miku/beautifulio/Slides.md

         Read(p []byte) (n int, err error)
 }
 ```

+The reader implementation will populate a given byte slice.

 * at most `len(p)` bytes are read
 * to signal the end of a stream, return `io.EOF`
 * `n` might or might not be zero, when `io.EOF` is returned

 ----